apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/yarn-service/RegistryDNS.md

 # Registry DNS Server

 <!-- MACRO{toc|fromDepth=0|toDepth=3} -->
+The document describes the internals of Registry DNS server.
+It is based on the [YARN service registry](../registry/index.md) which is backed by a zookeeper cluster.
 ## Introduction

 The Registry DNS Server provides a standard DNS interface to the information posted into the YARN Registry by deployed applications.
 The DNS service serves the following functions: